Intro

 3.23 Smoking, dementia and cognition

 Dementia is characterised by the chronic and progressive deterioration of cognition.
-Key features of dementia include memory loss and difficulties with information processing, language, comprehension, judgement and problem-solving.1, 2 Dementia is not a disorder, rather a group of symptoms that are caused by disorders.3 An estimated 50 million people worldwide have dementia, with close to 10 million new cases diagnosed each year.2 Dementia is likely the result of interactions between genetic, environmental and lifestyle factors.1
+Key features of dementia include memory loss and difficulties with information processing, language, comprehension, judgement and problem-solving.
+1, 2 Dementia is not a disorder, rather a group of symptoms that are caused by disorders.
+3 An estimated 50 million people worldwide have dementia, with close to 10 million new cases diagnosed each year.
+2 Dementia is likely the result of interactions between genetic, environmental and lifestyle factors.
+1

-There are many different conditions that lead to dementia, including Alzheimer’s disease, vascular dementia, dementia with Lewy bodies and frontotemporal dementia.2, 3 Alzheimer’s disease is the most common condition that includes dementia as a symptom.2
+There are many different conditions that lead to dementia, including Alzheimer’s disease, vascular dementia, dementia with Lewy bodies and frontotemporal dementia.
+2, 3 Alzheimer’s disease is the most common condition that includes dementia as a symptom.
+2

-Contrary to the findings of early studies suggesting that smoking may be protective against Alzheimer’s disease,4-9 smoking has now been clearly identified as a risk factor for dementia, in particular Alzheimer’s disease.
-2, 10-14 The World Health Organization has estimated that in people diagnosed with Alzheimer’s disease, up to 14% of cases may be a result of smoking.14 Smoking is listed among 12 modifiable risk factors for dementia in the 2020 report of the Lancet Commission on dementia prevention, intervention, and care.15
+Contrary to the findings of early studies suggesting that smoking may be protective against Alzheimer’s disease, 4-9 smoking has now been clearly identified as a risk factor for dementia, in particular Alzheimer’s disease.
+2, 10-14 The World Health Organization has estimated that in people diagnosed with Alzheimer’s disease, up to 14% of cases may be a result of smoking.
+14 Smoking is listed among 12 modifiable risk factors for dementia in the 2020 report of the Lancet Commission on dementia prevention, intervention, and care.
+15

 It is likely that the earlier studies indicating a protective effect of smoking were tarnished by tobacco industry interference.
 For example, a systematic review of all research on the topic published up to 2007 controlled for study design, quality, secular trend and tobacco industry affiliation of study authors and found that one-quarter of the 43 studies reviewed had tobacco-affiliated authors.
-Based on average quality cohort studies with no tobacco industry affiliation published in 2007, the risk of Alzheimer’s disease associated with smoking was estimated to be nearly double (RR 1.72, 95%CI 1.33-2.12).16
+Based on average quality cohort studies with no tobacco industry affiliation published in 2007, the risk of Alzheimer’s disease associated with smoking was estimated to be nearly double (RR 1.72, 95%CI 1.33-2.12).
+16

 More recently, a 2015 meta-analysis of over 960,000 people assessed the impact of smoking on risk of dementia (all causes), Alzheimer’s disease and vascular dementia.
 Current smokers, compared with never smokers, had a 30% increased risk of all-cause dementia (RR 1.30, 95%CI 1.18-1.45), 40% increased risk of Alzheimer’s disease (RR 1.40, 95%CI 1.13-1.73) and 38% increased risk of vascular dementia (RR 1.38, 95%CI 1.15-1.66).
-For all-cause dementia, there appeared to be a dose-response relationship (for every 20 cigarettes smoked per day, risk increased by 34%).17 A dose-dependent relationship was also found by a long prospective study of smoking and cognitive function in middle-aged US adults.
-Heavy smokers shown the greatest cognitive decline over 25 years.18
+For all-cause dementia, there appeared to be a dose-response relationship (for every 20 cigarettes smoked per day, risk increased by 34%).
+17 A dose-dependent relationship was also found by a long prospective study of smoking and cognitive function in middle-aged US adults.
+Heavy smokers shown the greatest cognitive decline over 25 years.
+18

 Conversely, a subsequent meta-analysis conducted in seven low- and middle-income countries (albeit with a smaller sample size of 11,143 people) did not find an association between dementia and smoking.
-This was true of all comparisons between current, former, ever and never smokers, and for any dementia, Alzheimer’s disease or vascular dementia.19 However, the follow-up period in this study was short, providing another example of how differing methodologies may yield different results.
+This was true of all comparisons between current, former, ever and never smokers, and for any dementia, Alzheimer’s disease or vascular dementia.
+19 However, the follow-up period in this study was short, providing another example of how differing methodologies may yield different results.

 A 2018 meta-analysis looked specifically at the link between smoking and Alzheimer’s disease risk.
 The analysis included case–control and cohort studies (27 studies in total).
 In the case–control studies, the link between smoking and Alzheimer’s disease was not significant (OR 1.020, 95%CI 0.812-1.281).
 This was regardless of smoking status (current, former and ever smokers).
-But in the cohort studies, smokers had an increased risk (HR 1.520, 95%CI 1.194-1.934).20 As cohort studies are generally considered a higher level of evidence, with less chance of bias, than case-control studies, the authors concluded that smoking is a risk factor for Alzheimer’s disease.20
+But in the cohort studies, smokers had an increased risk (HR 1.520, 95%CI 1.194-1.934).
+20 As cohort studies are generally considered a higher level of evidence, with less chance of bias, than case-control studies, the authors concluded that smoking is a risk factor for Alzheimer’s disease.
+20

-In people with dementia, smoking has also been found to independently increase the risk of mortality, compared to people with dementia who do not smoke.21 A meta-analysis of approximately 235,000 people with dementia found that smoking was associated with a nearly 40% increased risk of death (HR 1.37, 95%CI 1.17-1.61).22 The increased mortality risk is primarily attributed to increased cardiovascular disease risk.
+In people with dementia, smoking has also been found to independently increase the risk of mortality, compared to people with dementia who do not smoke.
+21 A meta-analysis of approximately 235,000 people with dementia found that smoking was associated with a nearly 40% increased risk of death (HR 1.37, 95%CI 1.17-1.61).
+22 The increased mortality risk is primarily attributed to increased cardiovascular disease risk.

 While more research is required to elucidate how long a smoker needs to abstain to reduce their dementia risk (to that of never smokers), a 2020 study of around 13,000 people aged 52 to 75 years investigated the relationship between cessation and dementia.
-The study found that people who had stopped smoking for at least nine years carried the same risk of dementia as never smokers.10 Similarly, a large Korean cohort study found that compared with current smokers, long-term quitters (defined as abstinent for four years or more) had a reduced risk of dementia (all types) and also vascular dementia.12
+The study found that people who had stopped smoking for at least nine years carried the same risk of dementia as never smokers.
+10 Similarly, a large Korean cohort study found that compared with current smokers, long-term quitters (defined as abstinent for four years or more) had a reduced risk of dementia (all types) and also vascular dementia.
+12

 Smoking may also be risk factor for cognitive decline.
-Several studies have investigated the link, with findings associating chronic smoking with diminished executive functions, cognitive flexibility, general intellectual abilities, learning and/or memory processing speed, and working memory.23-25 It is important for studies investigating these links to address the selection bias caused by differential mortality among smokers when examining the effects of smoking among the elderly;24 middle-aged smokers are more likely to be lost to follow-up by death or through non-participation in cognitive tests.26
+Several studies have investigated the link, with findings associating chronic smoking with diminished executive functions, cognitive flexibility, general intellectual abilities, learning and/or memory processing speed, and working memory.
+23-25 It is important for studies investigating these links to address the selection bias caused by differential mortality among smokers when examining the effects of smoking among the elderly; 24 middle-aged smokers are more likely to be lost to follow-up by death or through non-participation in cognitive tests.
+26

 A recent systematic review and meta-analysis examined the link between smoking and neuropsychological impairment in several domains, including cognitive impulsivity, motor impulsivity, attention, intelligence and short and long-term memory.
-In all domains tested, apart from motor impulsivity, smoking was associated with an increased risk of impairment.27
+In all domains tested, apart from motor impulsivity, smoking was associated with an increased risk of impairment.
+27

-There is some evidence that in men, while recent ex-smokers show greater cognitive decline, stopping smoking for at least 10 years reduces the risk of cognitive decline to that of never smokers.25
+There is some evidence that in men, while recent ex-smokers show greater cognitive decline, stopping smoking for at least 10 years reduces the risk of cognitive decline to that of never smokers.
+25

 Several mechanisms have been suggested to explain the link between smoking, dementia and cognitive decline:

-• Studies have identified that smokers, compared to non-smokers, have increased brain atrophy (shrinking and loss of brain matter volume),28-31 which is an indicator of brain ageing and cognitive decline.32 Brain regions that may be affected by smoking include the cerebellum,33 subcortex,34 and hippocampus.32, 35, 36
+• Studies have identified that smokers, compared to non-smokers, have increased brain atrophy (shrinking and loss of brain matter volume), 28-31 which is an indicator of brain ageing and cognitive decline.
+32 Brain regions that may be affected by smoking include the cerebellum, 33 subcortex, 34 and hippocampus.
+32, 35, 36

-• Smokers have been found to have higher levels of oxidative stress biomarkers (indicating damage to brain tissue) compared to non-smokers.37-39 Oxidative stress can impair blood flow and reduce glucose supply to the brain.40 This in turn may increase production of the protein deposits in the brain which are characteristic of Alzheimer’s disease pathology.1, 19, 40
+• Smokers have been found to have higher levels of oxidative stress biomarkers (indicating damage to brain tissue) compared to non-smokers.
+37-39 Oxidative stress can impair blood flow and reduce glucose supply to the brain.
+40 This in turn may increase production of the protein deposits in the brain which are characteristic of Alzheimer’s disease pathology.
+1, 19, 40

-• Smokers have an increased risk of co-morbidities such as hypertension and type 2 diabetes, which can increase the risk of Alzheimer’s disease.41
+• Smokers have an increased risk of co-morbidities such as hypertension and type 2 diabetes, which can increase the risk of Alzheimer’s disease.
+41

 There is also growing evidence that smokers may be at increased risk of delirium.
-Delirium is the term used to describe acute impairment of cognitive functioning and is characterised by disturbances of attention, awareness and perception.42 Delirium is common in the elderly in inpatient settings and the cause is often multi-factorial.43 Common precipitating and predisposing factors include older age, sensory and cognitive impairment, infection, alcohol dependence, anaesthesia and bladder catheterisation (when a tube is inserted into the bladder to drain urine).43 Smoking has been proposed as another factor, although the evidence has been somewhat mixed.
-However, a 2015 population-based study of 3,754 people aged 55 years and over found that smokers had an increased risk of inpatient delirium compared to never smokers, when adjusted for confounders including age, sex, cognitive impairment and alcohol consumption (HR 2.87, 95%CI 1.24-6.66).44
+Delirium is the term used to describe acute impairment of cognitive functioning and is characterised by disturbances of attention, awareness and perception.
+42 Delirium is common in the elderly in inpatient settings and the cause is often multi-factorial.
+43 Common precipitating and predisposing factors include older age, sensory and cognitive impairment, infection, alcohol dependence, anaesthesia and bladder catheterisation (when a tube is inserted into the bladder to drain urine).
+43 Smoking has been proposed as another factor, although the evidence has been somewhat mixed.
+However, a 2015 population-based study of 3,754 people aged 55 years and over found that smokers had an increased risk of inpatient delirium compared to never smokers, when adjusted for confounders including age, sex, cognitive impairment and alcohol consumption (HR 2.87, 95%CI 1.24-6.66).
+44

-Proposed mechanisms for smoking as a risk factor for delirium include the accumulation of vascular damage in the brain (including atherosclerosis; the buildup of fat and other substances in artery walls), and inappropriately managed nicotine withdrawal.44 In the former study, ex-smokers did not have an increased risk of delirium compared to non-smokers, suggesting inadequate nicotine withdrawal management may be a more likely explanation (as it would be expected that ex-smokers would still have a degree of vascular damage).
+Proposed mechanisms for smoking as a risk factor for delirium include the accumulation of vascular damage in the brain (including atherosclerosis; the buildup of fat and other substances in artery walls), and inappropriately managed nicotine withdrawal.
+44 In the former study, ex-smokers did not have an increased risk of delirium compared to non-smokers, suggesting inadequate nicotine withdrawal management may be a more likely explanation (as it would be expected that ex-smokers would still have a degree of vascular damage).
 However, this hypothesis requires further investigation.

 Relevant news and research

-For recent news items and research on this topic, click here. ( Last updated March 2024)
+For recent news items and research on this topic, click here. ( Last updated December 2024)

 References